I am a social scientist, data scientist, community-engaged scholar,

 -

-- Hearing Campaign Appeals: The Accountability Implications of
+Hearing Campaign Appeals: The Accountability Implications of Campaign

 -

-- Making a Connection: Repetition and Priming in Campaigns.
-Journal of
+Making a Connection: Repetition and Priming in Campaigns.
+2008.
+Journal

 -